 Cyst Baker: treatment of the disease

-After the finaldiagnosis, it is necessary to treat this disease.
-To treat a cyst of a joint it is possible both folk remedies, and medicamentally.
-Most often it is treated conservatively.
-To do this, injections of hormonal drugs directly into the joint itself, pumping the fluid out of the cavity.
-From hormonal preparations it is expedient to use hydrocortisone, diprospan.
-A good effect is given by anti-inflammatory ointments, compresses.
-Separately, as a therapy, physiotherapy procedures are identified.
-From folk remedies it is recommended to apply compresses from elderberry and raspberry.
-To do this, take the leaves of the plants in equal proportions and insist in 100 ml of boiling water about half an hour.
-After that, the mass of the leaves is removed and applied to the damaged area for about 2 hours.
-The procedure is repeated until the patient feels better and heals.
-Cyst therapy also includes the use of a golden mustache.
-This healing plant (its leaves) must be crushed and filled with two-thirds of a 3-liter jar.
-It is necessary to fill the jar with water, close and keep at least 20 days in a dark place.
-At the end of this time, the infusion is filtered.
-For treatment, both leaves and infusion will work.
-Leaves are used as compresses, and the liquid is drunk 2 tablespoons several times a day.
+After the final price has been posteddiagnosis, it is necessary to treat this disease.
+Joint cysts can be treated with both folk remedies and medications.
+Most often, they are treated conservatively.
+For this, hormonal injections are used directly into the joint itself, pumping out fluid from the cavity.
+Of the hormonal drugs, it is advisable to use hydrocortisone, diprospan.
+Anti-inflammatory ointments and compresses give a good effect.
+Physiotherapy procedures are singled out separately as therapy.
+Of the folk remedies, it is recommended to use compresses from elderberry and raspberry.
+To do this, take the leaves of the plants in equal proportions and insist in 100 ml of boiling water for about half an hour.
+After this, the mass of leaves is removed and applied to the damaged area for about 2 hours.
+The procedure is repeated until the patient's well-being improves and he is cured.
+Cyst therapy also includes the use of golden mustache.
+This medicinal plant (its leaves) must be crushed and filled with them two-thirds of a 3-liter jar.
+You need to fill the jar with water, close it and keep it in a dark place for at least 20 days.
+After this time, strain the infusion.
+Both the leaves and the infusion are suitable for treatment.
+The leaves are used as compresses, and the liquid is drunk 2 tablespoons several times a day.
 If conservative and folk methods are ineffective, then you need to see a doctor.
-If the disease is complicated, surgery may be necessary.
-It's pretty simple, it takes about half an hour.
-The patient can only walk for 5 days.
+In complicated cases, surgery may be necessary.
+It is quite simple and lasts about half an hour.
+The patient can only walk on the 5th day.

 Complicated course of the disease

-In most cases, the cyst does not requirespecial therapy, it resolves itself after 2-3 years.
-If this did not happen, then a complex of medical and rehabilitation measures may be needed.
-This includes drainage of fluid from the joint, the use of non-steroidal anti-inflammatory drugs, wearing a special elastic bandage, aspiration of fluid, drug blockade and, of course, surgical intervention.
-Based on the foregoing, it can be concluded that the cyst is not a serious, but dangerous, complication-related disease that develops against the background of pre-existing pathology, more often in older people and athletes.
+In most cases, the cyst does not requirespecial therapy, it resolves on its own in 2-3 years.
+If this does not happen, then a set of treatment and rehabilitation measures may be needed.
+This may include drainage of fluid from the joint, the use of non-steroidal anti-inflammatory drugs, wearing a special elastic bandage, aspiration of fluid, drug blockades and, of course, surgery.
+Based on all of the above, we can conclude that a cyst is not a serious disease, but it is dangerous due to possible complications, developing against the background of an existing pathology, more often in elderly people and athletes.